krunch3r76/golemspi/README.md

 # golemspi
-overlay for summary of live golem provider console output. this is a work in progress and besides having a terribly ugly view it will probably break.
+overlay for summary of live golem provider console output. this is a slow work in progress. thanks for trying it early on!

 # video demonstration
 to be continued...